Tax implications in the event of a civil partnership

 For the purposes of direct taxes in Luxembourg, civil partners are precluded from joint monthly taxation at source, and their tax cards are unaffected by their partnership.

-Resident or non-resident taxpayers bound by a civil partnership formed in Luxembourg or abroad are only taxed jointly after the year has ended, by assessment, at their request, by filing the 'form 100' income tax return.
+Resident or non-resident taxpayers bound by a civil partnership formed in Luxembourg or abroad are only taxed jointly after the year has ended, by assessment, at their joint request, by filing the 'form 100' income tax return.

 Resident or non-resident civil partners who opt to be taxed jointly are treated, for tax purposes, in the same way as married couples.
 They are subject to the following tax benefits in particular: